Frequently asked

 The "Starter Area" near the 6-seater Holzalm lift offers gentle slopes with an incline of less than 30° - ideal for your first attempts at deep snow.

-The "Friday News" from FreeridePoint provides weekly information about the weather and snow conditions - available via social media or newsletter.
+The "Friday News" from FreeridePoint provides weekly updates on the weather and snow conditions - available via social media or newsletter.

 Tickets & tariffs